MyreMylar/pygame_gui/docs/source/layout_guide.rst

 positions.
 Thus a rectangle position of (0, 0) as above will place the centre of the element in the center of the container.

-If you just want to center in the x dimension, or the y dimension - then the 'centerx' and 'centery' anchors are what you need:
+If you just want to center in the x dimension, or the y dimension, then the 'centerx' and 'centery' anchors are what you need:

 .. code-block:: python